roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 ___Proficients___ can reflect on and improve their approach, and can apply maxims in context.
 They will find over-simplified information frustrating.

 ___Experts___ work from intuition, not reason.
 As such they often struggle to articulate their thought process to others, they 'just know'.
-They are fully capable of differentiating those factors in a given problem which are relevant from those that are not.
+They are capable of differentiating the factors which are relevant to a given problem from those which are not.
 They see themselves as part of the system, rather than as detached observers.

-In her 1982 paper on the nursing profession '_From Novice to Expert_', Dr Patricia Benner noted that this journey from novice to expert entails:
+In her 1982 paper on the nursing profession '_From Novice to Expert_', Dr Patricia Benner noted that this journey from Novice to Expert entails:

 * a move from rules to intuition
 * a realisation that only certain parts of the problem are relevant